About deployment server

 A deployment app is a set of deployment content (including configuration files) deployed as a unit to clients of a server class.
 A deployment app might consist of just a single configuration file, or it can consist of many files.
 Depending on filtering criteria, an app might get deployed to all clients in a server class or to a subset of clients.
 Over time, an app can be updated with new content and then redeployed to its designated clients.
 The deployment app can be an existing Splunk app, or one developed solely to group some content for deployment purposes.

 Note: The term "app" has a somewhat different meaning in the context of the deployment server from its meaning in the general Splunk context.
-For more information on Splunk apps, see "What are apps and add-ons?".
+For more information on Splunk apps in general, see "What are apps and add-ons?".

 A multi-tenant environment means that you have more than one deployment server running on the same Splunk instance, and each deployment server is serving content to its own set of deployment clients.
 For information about multi-tenant environments, see "Deploy in multi-tenant environments".